NASA climate legacies interactive tool to create climate generations

 Backstage: We turn the sketched concepts into refined deliverables using color, typography, and illustration.

-Graphic showing a rough sketch turning into a digital design with full color and illustration
+Rough sketch turning into a digital design with full color and illustration

 Iteration